Navigating the complex landscape of Toronto's rental market can be a daunting task, especially for those new to the city or the world of renting.

 Protection Against Wrongful Evictions

 New laws on protecting the tenants ensure the protection of their rights as well.
-Many housing and renting regulations in Toronto’s residential tenancies impose hefty penalties for many offences against the co-op tenants.
+Many housing and renting regulations in Toronto’s residential tenancies impose hefty penalties for many offenses against the co-op tenants.

 Eviction for Personal Reasons